 HERO Project leaders carefully monitored response rates throughout the project to ensure outreach efforts were effective and sampling results were representative of the area.
 The table below summarizes response rates based on completion of the household survey, individual survey, and individuals who provided a blood serology test.
 They are listed based on the contact strategy used- either in person and mail or mail only.
 Household response rate is presented as a ratio of households who either completed the household survey or at least one individual survey.
-Individual response rates are presented as the proportion individuals age 12 or older that completed the individual survey.
+Individual response rates are presented as the proportion of individuals age 12 or older that completed the individual survey.
 Serology response rates are presented as the proportion of individual survey respondents who also provided a serology sample.
 The overall response is estimated as the product of the household, individual, and serology level response rates.

-In-Person and Mail Contact #Responded/# Approached; % Responded Mail Only Contact #Responded/# Approached; % Responded Response Household Survey 247 out of 945; 26.1% 910 out of 13,110; 6.9% Individual 372 out of 581; 64% 1,827 out of 2,163; 84.5% Blood Test 205 out of 386; 53.1% 1,333 out of 1,896; 70.3% Overall Response Rate 8.9% 4.1%
+945 Contacted In-Person and by Mail #Responded/Completed 13,110 Mail Only Contact #Responded/Completed

+Response

+Household Survey 247 910

+Individual 372 1,827

+Blood Test 205 1,333

+Overall Response Rate 8.9% 4.1%